la2050/archive/_projects/2018/the-kidbot-project-expanding-robotics-programs-to-every-community-in-la.md

 ---
 project_id: '8102065'
 project_id_2: '8102065'
-title: 'The KidBot Project: Expanding robotics programs to every community in LA! '
+title: 'The KidBot Project: Expanding robotics programs to every community in LA!'
 project_summary: >-
   In collaboration with LEGO Education and i.am.angel foundation, LA’s BEST students will learn to code, build robots and prepare to tackle the next big